 Developer Mwenga Hydro Ltd (a project company of the Rift Valley Energy Group) has been operating a 4MW hydropower plant in the Mufindi District of Tanzania’s Iringa region since 2012, providing power to TANESCO and its own rural grid network, managed by the developer’s own licensed rural distribution company.

-The project has created approximately 50 temporary jobs during construction and a further six permanent jobs during operation, whilst directly supporting the rural electrification, climate mitigation and industrialisation targets of Tanzania, where nearly 8m households currently lack access to electricity.
+Construction of the wind farm created eight full time jobs in 2020, with a further eight permanent positions during the ongoing operational phase, of which six are held by local people.
+The development also directly supports the rural electrification, climate mitigation and industrialisation targets of Tanzania, where nearly eight million households currently lack access to electricity.

 Contracted date: 20 March 2020